-Last week, my guy attended a conference in sunny San Diego, and I tagged along to visit my grandparents.
-Since his conference’s sessions always run all day and late into the night, leaving almost no room in his schedule to socialize or explore, we arrived a day early to do a few touristy things (my guy had never been to the area before!) and spend some quality time with my grandparents.
+A while ago, my friend attended a conference in sunny San Diego, and I tagged along to visit my grandparents.
+Since the conference’s sessions ran all day and late into the night, leaving almost no room in his schedule to socialize or explore, we arrived a day early to do a few touristy things (my friend had never been to the area before!) and spend some quality time with my grandparents.

 Before we started our safari-like trek, we failed to realize one thing… The zoo is shaped like a massive bowl!
 It dips really far down in the center with corresponding smaller hills around the outer rim as well, so our legs worked much harder than we anticipated in the hot afternoon sun marching up and down and all around the park.
 By the time we left, we thought a relaxing evening at home sounded perfect!